Skip to main content

 Whatever you write, write something unique to you.
 Others with whom you confer may advise you in other directions.
 You must decide on what approach best represents you and what approach will put you in the best light with a law school admissions reader.
 Next steps:

-- After you have finished with the faculty member and have revised your statement (if revisions are needed), email the statement to the pre-law advisor and set up an appointment to go over the statement.
+3. After you have finished with the faculty member and have revised your statement, email the draft statement to the Pre-Law Advisor.

-- Once all that is done, send the personal statement to LSDAS.
+4. Once all that is done, upload the completed statement to the LSAC website.